mshwf/xamarin-docs/docs/xamarin-forms/user-interface/custom-controls.md

 ```
 The constructor initializes the control properties, for example the `TextColor` property of the `Label` is bound to the `UnselectedColor` property of the custom control beacause the control is rendered in unselected state if `IsSelected` is not set, similarly, the `BoxView`'s `Color` property is bound to the value of the `BackgroundColor` of the `StackLayout` to hide it, it only gets highlited with `SelectedColor` value when the control is selected.
 Setting the `WidthRequest` and `HeightRequest` for the `Label` and `HeightRequest` for the `BoxView` ensures they scale with the `StackLayout` size.

-A [`TapGestureRecognizer`](xref:Xamarin.Forms.TapGestureRecognizer) is added to the `Label`’s `GestureRecognizers` collection to mutate the selection state of the `ToggleButton` when the `Label` is tapped, .
+A [`TapGestureRecognizer`](xref:Xamarin.Forms.TapGestureRecognizer) is added to the `StackLayout`’s `GestureRecognizers` collection to mutate the selection state of the `ToggleButton` when the `StackLayout` is tapped.
 The `TapGestureRecognizer` provides two approaches for handling the tap action: by the [`Tapped`](xref:Xamarin.Forms.TapGestureRecognizer.Tapped) event, or by the [`Command`](xref:Xamarin.Forms.TapGestureRecognizer.Command) property.
 For more information about the tap gesture recognizer, see [Adding a tap gesture recognizer](~/xamarin-forms/app-fundamentals/gestures/tap.md).
 When the value of `IsSelected` propery changes, the `propertyChanged` delegate handles the visual state of the control (see next section).

 <a name="Process_Inputs_in_Run_Time" />